Willis & Associates Family DentistryChurchville · Est. 1950

 What is an abscess?

-An abscess is a pocket of pus caused by a bacterial infection — in dental terms, either inside a tooth (when the nerve has died and become infected) or in the gum tissue beside a tooth.
+If you have an abscess, it’s a pocket of pus caused by a bacterial infection — in dental terms, either inside your tooth (when the nerve has died and become infected) or in the gum tissue beside your tooth.
 Both kinds are caused by bacteria that have found their way into a space they don’t belong, and both need treatment to clear up.

 Signs you may have one